MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/add-storage.md

 3. Create a new volume using the resilient SSD tier and HDD tier.

       > [!NOTE]
       > Use the storage tier size slightly lower than the actual size as it might exceed the physical capacity of the pool.
-You can resize (extend) the tier later, by reviewing the details in [extend tiered volume](extend-tiered-volume.md).
+You can resize (extend) the tier later by reviewing the details in [extend tiered volume](extend-tiered-volume.md).

     Run the following cmdlet to create a new volume: